corymoon/wedding/README.md

 # Our Wedding Website
 I'd previously built this website with Vue and Buefy, but got on a Svelte kick and decided to completely rebuild it.
 Obviously now built with Svelte and using Tailwind CSS with DaisyUI.
+Old website source is still available [here](https://github.com/corymoon/wedding-website-vue).
+Still uses Google Apps Script to submit email list form and RSVP form to Google Sheets.

+Moon icon in the navbar created by [Freepik at Flaticon](https://www.flaticon.com/free-icons/moon)

+#### Updates:
+##### 2022-06-29
+First deploy with minimal info.
+Save the date, and form to recieve updates via email.

 > # Svelte
 >